Scam ID and Scam Block technologies identify and help stop scams—before you ever get the call.

 - New FCC standards of STIR (Secure Telephony Identity Revisited) and SHAKEN (Secure Handling of Asserted information using toKENs) have been adapted to help fight scam callers industry-wide.
 T-Mobile’s implementation of these standards is known as “Number Verified.”

-- As of January 7, 2019 T-Mobile was first to market for calls between customers on our network with Number Verified Enhancement, a new technology aimed at reducing spoofed calls to customers.
+- As of January 7, 2019, T-Mobile was first to introduce Number Verified Enhancement between customers, a STIR/SHAKEN technology aimed at reducing spoofed calls to customers.

-- If you have a Number Verified enabled device, you will see "Number Verified" on the dialer when you receive a call that has been verified as authentic, not spoofed.
+- If you have a Number Verified enabled device, you will see "Number Verified", “Caller Verified”, or “T-Mobile Verified” in caller ID or a checkmark in the call log on the phone screen when you receive a call that has been verified as authentic, not spoofed.

 - Calls marked as verified have an on-screen display when a call has been verified.
 Non-verified calls or calls from customers of other mobile carriers continue to come in as not verified.